Workshops | Events | Speaking Engagements

 It is also a perfect time for night photography.
 The workshop is during the Perseid meteor shower and the Milky Way is big and bright under Vermejo’s dark skies.

 We will be able chase wildlife opportunities, explore several of Vermejo’s stellar ghost towns and historic structures, and shoot a range of landscapes, day and night

 Guests also have an option to extend their stay another two days if they wish to experience more of what Vermejo has to offer, such as additional night photography or more time with the bison.

 If chasing wildflowers and newborn animals is more your style, check out our early summer “Babes and Blooms” Photo Workshop.

 Program rates include lodging, meals, professional guides and on-site transportation.
 Company Store purchases, alcoholic beverages, staff and guide gratuity and New Mexico State sales tax are not included.
 More information about my Vermejo workshops.

 We will adjust our itinerary depending on the weather and those serendipitous opportunities that will likely present themselves.
 But this gives you an idea of what to expect.

 In the afternoon, we will hang out on the patio to chat about what you would like to see or achieve during the workshop.
-We will then go on a photo drive and look for Vermejo’s large bison herd and other animals before returning for dinner and a good night sleep.
+We will then go on a photo drive and look for Vermejo’s large bison herd before returning for dinner and a good night sleep.

 We will be up before dawn to get out and shoot an early morning landscape and then a game drive.
 Late in the morning we will return to relax and get lunch.